Magnitude 4.3 earthquake strikes Kabul, Afghanistan - ExBulletin

 Magnitude 4.3 earthquake strikes Kabul, Afghanistan

-An earthquake measuring 4.3 on the Richter scale has jolted 202 kilometers northwest of Kabul in Afghanistan, the National Center for Seismology reported Friday.
+Acceptance [Afghanistan], Nov.
+19 (ANI): An earthquake measuring 4.3 on the Richter scale has jolted 202 km northwest of Kabul in Afghanistan, the National Center for Seismology (NCS) reported Friday.

 There were no reports of injuries so far.
 More details awaiting.
 (Ani)